Nourishing Savoury Oats Recipe

 In This Article

 This recipe was very much inspired by traditional Chinese congee, which is a type of savoury rice porridge.
-It incorporates many umami flavours associated with Asian cooking that results in a very warm, comforting, and earthy meal.
+It incorporates many umami flavours associated with Asian-style cooking that results in a very warm, comforting, and earthy meal.

 Rolled/old fashioned oats are best for this recipe.
 They’re high in nutrients and have a great texture.
 They also cook relatively quickly so you don’t need to spend a heap of time at the stove.